vectorize-io/langstream/examples/applications/query-elasticsearch/README.md

-# Querying a Pinecone Index
+# Querying a Elastic Index

-This sample application shows how to perform queries against a Pinecone index.
+This sample application shows how to perform queries against a Elastic index.

 ## Prerequisites